Trump sets tariffs on $50 billion in Chinese goods; Beijing strikes back

 China’s retaliation list was increased more than six-fold from a version released in April, but the value was kept at $50 billion, as some high-value items such as commercial aircraft were deleted.

-Shares of Boeing Co (BA.N), the single largest U.S. exporter to China, closed down 1.3 percent after paring earlier losses.
-Caterpillar Inc (CAT.N), another big exporter to China, ended 2 percent lower.
+Shares of Boeing Co, the single largest U.S. exporter to China, closed down 1.3 percent after paring earlier losses.
+Caterpillar Inc, another big exporter to China, ended 2 percent lower.

 Trump said in a statement that the United States would pursue additional tariffs if China retaliates.